MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 #### Task 2: Configure Azure CLI extensions

-Complete the following steps to configure Azure CLI:
+Complete the following steps to configure Azure CLI.

 1. Open a command line or terminal application, such as Windows Command Prompt.